olir/Frankenstein/doc/SegmentFilters.md

 Notice: Eclipse JavaFX-Edition has a SceneBuilder.

-Start by copying the following example and change the controller class reference to yours from step 1.
+Start by copying the following example and change the controller class reference behind fx:controller= to your class from step 1 (use full-qualified java class name).

 __samplefilters/sample.fxml:__